laykhorn/machine-learning-coursera/README.md

-# Machine-Learning-Coursera
+# Machine-Learning-Coursera-Stanford
-My repo for coursera machine learning course, just for the documentation
+My repo for coursera machine learning course from Stanford taught by Prof. Andrew Ng